JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session10.0/task.md

 6) Write the guess function, it should grab the the [user input](notes.md#accessing-the-dom) and run some [comparisons](notes.md/#conditional-statements) and adjust the `inner_html` value of your paragraph to display the information based on the guess.

-7) Using the `query` selector add a [click event](notes.md#accessing-the-dom), to the button that runs a guess function.

-8) **Advanced** set up a variable called `var number_of_guesses = 10`, decrement this variable on each guess.
+7) **Advanced** set up a variable called `var number_of_guesses = 10`, decrement this variable on each guess.
 If the user runs out of guesses it's game over.
 The inputs should then be hidden.